thoughtspot/thoughtspot.github.io/_admin/ts-cloud/tsl.md

   <dlentry id="values">
     <dt>values</dt>
-    <dd>The values being filtered (excluded or included) in a Pinboard.
+    <dd>The values being filtered (excluded or included) in a Pinboard or Worksheet.
     </dd>
   </dlentry>